transcom/mymove-docs/docs/adrs/0080-use-flipt-feature-flags.md

 * Option #1: LaunchDarkly: This is the industry standard feature flag platform.
 * Option #2: Unleash: Open source, can be self-hosted
 * Option #3: AWS AppConfig: we're already using lots of AWS, what's a little more?
+* Option #4: Flipt: Open source, self hosted, supports file based config

 ## Decision Outcome

-Chosen Alternative: Option #3: AWS AppConfig
+Chosen Alternative: Option #4: Flipt

 LaunchDarkly is the industry standard, but there is no room for it in the budget.
-Unleash has similar features to AWS AppConfig, but requires more setup and maintenance effort when self-hosted.
-This leaves AWS AppConfig as the reasonable choice.
+Unleash has similar features to AWS AppConfig, but requires more setup and maintenance effort when self-hosted (e.g. it requires a PostgreSQL database).
+AWS AppConfig is really a thin shim over config files and doesn't provide much in the way of helping us manage feature groupings.

+Flipt provides a [filesystem backend](https://www.flipt.io/docs/experimental/filesystem-backends) which would allow a way for us to manage our feature flags using a [gitops](https://about.gitlab.com/topics/gitops/) style process.
+We can test out our flag configuration in separate environments (e.g. experimental, demo, staging) before rolling out to production.
+It also allows us to deploy the Flipt service without requiring another stateful system (e.g. no database).

+We will have a couple of different options for how we deploy flipt.
+Examining the options for how flipt is deployed may be its own ADR.

 ## Pros and Cons of the Alternatives